12 Fun and Frugal Ways to Connect with Your Children

 9. Sunday Breakfast

-Either way, cooking it together and sitting down to eat together is enjoyable, relaxing and makes them feel loved.
+Cooking it together and sitting down to eat together is enjoyable, relaxing and makes them feel loved.

-Scheduling special time like this as a family is important for everyone and has benefits for your mental health.
+Scheduling a special time like this as a family is important for everyone and has benefits for your mental health.

 It doesn’t need to be long or elaborate but it does need to be consistent.